Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Geometry.md

 ## Angle 角
 1. Angle \\ on Plane : An angle is formed by two rays (sides) that share a common endpoint (the vertex).
 Angles are measured in degrees (°).
-2. Acute Angle \\ in Angle : An angle less than 90°.
-3. Right Angle \\ in Angle : An angle exactly equal to 90°.
-4. Obtuse Angle \\ in Algle : An angle greater than 90° but less than 180°.
-5. Straight Angle \\ in Algle : An angle equal to 180°.
-6. Reflex Angle \\ in Angle : An angle greater than 180° but less than 360°.

 # Polygon 多边形
 1. Polygon : a 2D geometric figure made up of straight line segments (called sides) that are connected to form a closed figure.